The Importance of Proper Sitting Posture

-Start with the shoulders – The shoulders are the key to overall good posture.
-All the weight of our body falls in front of our spine, leaving the back muscles to have to work all the time to keep you from falling over.
+- Start with the shoulders – The shoulders are crucial for maintaining overall good posture.
+All the weight of our body falls in front of our spine, requiring back muscles to work constantly to keep us upright.
 The only option we have for a counterweight is to keep your shoulders pulled back.
 With the weight of your arms behind your spine, the muscles in your back and neck don’t have to work as hard.
 Since the spine acts more like a column, the weight is distributed through the skeleton instead of the muscles.
 If I could only give one piece of advice for the back, this would be it.

-Driving sets up a different set of considerations for sitting posture, since in addition to using your hands your legs are active as well.
+Driving involves a different set of considerations for sitting posture since your hands and legs are also active.

-- Keep your knees higher than your hips – Try to adjust your seat to that the front is raised up, keeping your knees from dropping down straight to the pedals.
+- Keep your knees higher than your hips – Adjust your seat to raise the front, preventing your knees from dropping down straight to the pedals.
 If the knees are lower, the whole weight of the leg pulls the lower back into flexion, and prolonged flexion is bad for your back.
 Sitting like that for a long time can cause lower back pain and piriformis pain.

 - Shoulders back, stomach out – Like at a desk, keeping the shoulders back is primary for good posture.
 In a car, it is also important to keep your upper back from slumping since car seats are not as supportive as desk chairs.
 Use the built in lumbar support to keep your back curved, or use a special back support made for cars.

 - Rest your head – They call it a headrest for a reason.
 Driving for a long time with your head held forward can cause upper back pain, neck pain and headaches.
 If you will be in the car a lot, adjust your seat and headrest so that you can lean your head back comfortably while driving.
 That is a safer position in a car accident, too, since the head would be pushed by the headrest in a rear end collision instead of slamming back into it.